pnp/sp-dev-fx-extensions/README.md

 * update _serve.json_ pointing to your site collection home page change the `cssurl` property with the URL to your custom CSS.
 * run _gulp serve_

+## Deployment to Production

+* located the `elements.xml` file, in the `sharepoint` > `assets` folder
+* change the `ClientSideComponentProperties` to point to your custom CSS URL.
+* run _gulp bundle --ship_
+* run _gulp package-solution --ship_
+* upload the `react-application-injectcss.sppkg` from the `sharepoint` folder to your App catalog.
+* when prompted to deploy to all sites, choose the option that suits your needs.

 ## Features